bhklab/readii_2_roqc/docs/devnotes.md

 - [ ] Include section about saving out the negative control images
 - [ ] Explain modular implementation of the negative controls such that users can construct their own
 - [ ] Add ability to save out the changed mask from the contraction/expansion NCs
-- [ ] Look for synonyms for transformation
+- [X] Look for synonyms for transformation
-    * Intensity transformation?
+    * Intensity transformation? --> permutation?
 - [ ] Sisira asked for an example of the RadiomicSet data to understand what it looks like